dwainscheeren/dwains-lovelace-dashboard/docs/update.md

 Copy the content of this folder to the root of your Home Assistant installation.

-*NOTE: You need to overwrite the file `ui-lovelace.yaml` with the file from the downloaded folder*.
-If you made any modifications on the `ui-lovelace.yaml` file check out the difference between your current one and the downloaded one.
+**NOTE: You may need to overwrite the file `ui-lovelace.yaml` with the file from the downloaded folder.
+If you made any modifications on the `ui-lovelace.yaml` file check out the difference between your current one and the downloaded one.**